kigster/arli/README.md

     arli install [options]

 Command Options
-    -l, --libs PATH        Local folder where libraries are installed Defaults to ~/Dropbox/Workspace/oss/arduino/libraries
+    -l, --libraries PATH   Local folder where libraries are installed Defaults to ~/Dropbox/Workspace/oss/arduino/libraries

-    -p, --arli-path PATH   Folder where Arlifile is located, Defaults to the current directory.
+    -a, --arli-path PATH   Folder where Arlifile is located, Defaults to the current directory.

     -e, --if-exists ACTION If a library folder already exists, by default